“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 “Make it two, please,” Leaf says, standing beside a bronze one.

 Red checks the prices out and considers his options.
 He’s low on funds again, but when the abra sales finalize he’ll have more money than ever.
 Of course, it’s money he’ll have plenty of other uses for… and besides, he has the ability to teleport now.
-As soon as he masters free teleportation, he’ll just pay someone to fly him to every major city so he can register his abra in each, and travel will be much easier.
+As soon as he masters free teleportation, he’ll just pay someone to fly him to every major city, and travel will be much easier.

 That said, he doesn’t know how long that will take, and he’s worried about slowing the other two down in the meantime.
 “Is there much of a speed difference for these?”
 Red asks the girl.